Mortgage Finance in America

 Our goal is to expand access to mortgage credit for today's creditworthy borrowers.
 And together with our lenders and partners, we work to do just that – helping make mortgages more accessible and affordable while mitigating the risk.

 We are continuously working to improve the housing finance industry – from developing industry-leading tools and technology, to implementing new standards and solutions.
 We're focused on improving the mortgage process for both homebuyers and lenders – while mitigating risk.
 This is how we're moving the housing industry forward.

 We also provide financing for rental housing – an important segment of the housing market.
 This is a key component of Fannie Mae's mission and business.
 We are a leading provider of financing for affordable multifamily properties.
 And we are bringing specialized products and solutions to the market – such as our affordable, senior, student, and green multifamily housing financing programs.

-In first quarter of 2020, we financed 159,000 units of multifamily housing across the country.
-More than 90 percent of these units were affordable to families earning at or below 120 percent of the area median income, providing financing for both affordable and workforce housing.
+In 2021, through the third quarter, we financed 511,000 units of multifamily housing across the country.
+More than 90% of these units were affordable to families earning at or below 120% of the area median income, providing financing for both affordable and workforce housing.

 Page last revised: 10/29/21